-Resources for pregnant and parenting individuals
+Resources for pregnant and parenting students and employees

 Title IX protects students who are pregnant and/or have parenting responsibilities and balancing school and parenting can be a lot.
 UW-Stevens Point is committed to helping you do both well.